Text size

 Since then, there has been a lot of work done to embed Care Opinion within Northern Ireland.
 One of the ways in which this has been achieved is through the creation of Patient Client Experience Facilitators.
 These are a group of people within each organisation that have been embedded and dedicated to support services and organisations to implement Care Opinion across the system.

-Northern Ireland is now over 2 years into its Care Opinion experience and is able to share its knowledge and learnings with other professionals and organisations.
-In October 2021 they took part in the Annual Care Opinion conference to demonstrate the ways in which they used Care Opinion in a system-wide approach.
-They also held their very own first birthday celebration which you can watch via the ‘Celebrating a year of Care Opinion in Northern Ireland’ blog
+Northern Ireland is now over 4 years into its Care Opinion experience and is able to share its knowledge and learnings with other professionals and organisations.
+The have taken part in every Care Opinion conference since 2021, demonstrating how they use Care Opinion and a national and local hey in 2021 hey also held their very own first birthday celebration which you can watch via the ‘Celebrating a year of Care Opinion in Northern Ireland’ blog

 Positive aspects of Care Opinion identified by large numbers of staff included: